 In addition to learning a pliable trade, my parents learned other useful skills – like English.

-Once, I met this woman in China who told me that she traveled there for months at a time every year for 10 years.
+Once, I met this woman in China who told me that she traveled to the country for months at a time every year for 10 years.
 Then she turns around to the DVD vendor and says in loud English “FIVE!” and spreads her hand open to indicate the same.
 This woman, who had spent months and months living in China, didn’t even know the Chinese word for “five.”

 Meanwhile, when I was cleaning out my parents’ basement, I stumbled upon my dad’s old English textbook.
 It’s pretty cute.
 In the margins, he writes (in his beautiful handwriting) “Study!”

-English is my parents’ third and fourth language.
+English is my parents’ third and fourth languages.
 My parents made a concerted effort to learn English, which is the main reason my siblings’ and my Chinese is mediocre.
 They were constantly practicing and, though their grammar isn’t perfect, their English is far better than the vast majority of immigrants their age.
 I even remember my dad’s first pun (“I find hostels to be quite hostile.”).

 2. My parents lived within their means.

 Well, obviously my parents had to be thrifty.
 They’re immigrants.
 My parents drove their cars to the ground and kept the same furniture for decades.
 We rarely got gifts (you have everything you need! my mom said) and we drove all up and down the east coast for vacations.
 Not spending all their money helped them to build wealth.